Tro95/Pardus-Options-Library/README.md

     // Option-related logic goes here
 }
 ```
- - The library is available through a singleton object `unsafeWindow.Options`.
+ - The library is available through a singleton object `unsafeWindow.PardusOptions`.

  - Add a new tab to the Options page.
 Recommended usage is one tab per script or userspace.

 ```
+unsafeWindow.PardusOptions.addTab({
+    heading,
+    id,
-unsafeWindow.Options.addNewTab(label, id, GM_setValue, GM_getValue)
+    GM_setValue,
+    GM_getValue
+})
 ```
-label:          String to display in the tab.
+heading:        String to display in the tab.
 Visual limitations means this can only be a maximum
                 of two words, 10 characters each.
 id:             HTML element id for the tab.
 This should be a string with no whitespace, convention
                 is to all be lowercase and words separated with hyphens.